Our research is editorially independent but we may earn a commission for purchases made through our links.

-Montana is filled with breathtaking places that you may have visited, or have dreamed of traveling to, like Glacier and Yellowstone national parks, Flathead Lake, Bozeman, Livingston and countless others.
-But if you’re hoping to experience some of its lesser-known gems, consider visiting one of the spots you’ve probably never heard about.
+Montana is filled with breathtaking places that you may have visited, or have dreamed of traveling to, like Glacier and Yellowstone national parks, Flathead Lake, Bozeman, Livingston, and countless others.
+But if you’re hoping to experience some of its lesser-known gems, consider visiting one of these spots that you’ve probably never heard about.

-“Makoshika” is a Sioux Indian word which translates to “Land of Bad Spirits,” a rather apt them for the mysterious badlands found in Makoshika State Park, which lies just outside the town of Glendive in the southeast region of the state.
-This is the largest state park in Montana, and offers the chance to hike, camp, bird watch and even search for dinosaur bones.
-Though many of its features are best explored by walking the trails, you can also drive the scenic road in view the unusual sandstone formations, carved over millennia from the elements.
+According to Montana State Parks, Makoshika (Ma-ko’-shi-ka) is a variant spelling of a Lakota phrase meaning “bad land” or “bad earth,” a rather apt them for the mysterious badlands found in Makoshika State Park, which lies just outside the town of Glendive in the southeast region of the state.
+This is the largest state park in Montana and offers the chance to hike, camp, bird watch and even search for dinosaur bones.
+Though many of its features are best explored by walking the trails, you can also drive the scenic road for views of the unusual sandstone formations, carved over millennia from the elements.

 Once the largest town in the inland northwest, with a population of roughly 10,000 in 1864, there was more than $90 million worth of gold pulled from Virginia City and the surrounding area between 1863 and 1875, making it a very popular place at the time.
 Though the town nearly died, preservation began in the 1960s in order to keep the Old West town authentic and free of commercialism.
-Today, there are just over 100 residents, but it houses more than 100 historic buildings, complete with period furnishings and artifacts.
-Enjoy old-fashioned activities like riding a narrow gauge railroad or hopping aboard an old-fashioned stagecoach, as well as attractions like the famous Virginia City Players who perform vaudeville and melodrama in the opera house, the most popular form of entertainment, before movies and television.
+Today, there are just over 100 residents at this unique ghost town in the U.S., but it houses more than 100 historic buildings, complete with period furnishings and artifacts.
+Enjoy old-fashioned activities like riding a narrow-gauge railroad or hopping aboard an old-fashioned stagecoach, as well as attractions like the famous Virginia City Players who perform vaudeville and melodrama in the opera house, the most popular form of entertainment, before movies and television.

 The Smokejumper Visitor Center is home to the largest smokejumper base in the nation.
 It provides a glimpse into what it’s like to do one of the world’s most dangerous jobs – smokejumpers are firefighters that parachute into remote areas that aren’t easily accessible.
 You can take a free tour of the facility which includes a visit to the Smokejumper loft, the ready room, and the National Smokejumper memorial, as well as explore the gift shop and museum, which includes a fire lookout tower originally built in 1930.
 In the summer, the Smokejumper aircraft are here, and you might even get to see the Smokejumpers dispatched to a fire.
 During the month of May, you may be able to watch them take practice jumps while preparing for the fire season.